Leandromaro/codility/README.md

 Go through array A and store the maximized leftHalf into an array for later use.
-Go through array A and calculate the maximized rightHalf As soon as rightHalf is calculated we can use it in combination with the previously stored leftHalf result to calculate our maxSlice
+Go through array A and calculate the maximized rightHalf As soon as rightHalf is calculated we can use it in combination with the previously stored leftHalf result to calculate our maxSlice.

 NOTE: The tricky part is figuring out which value in our array goes with our current rightHalf.
 ```
+ public static int solution(int[] A) {
         // number of elements in A
         int N = A.length;
         // variable representing the maximum slice
         int maxSlice = 0;